finnito/Science/content/09scie/introduction-to-science/markdown/laboratory-expectations.md

 - Large rubbish items go in the black bin
 - Clean and flat paper/cardboard go in the green bins
-- Small rubbish items and materials left over from experiments go into the yoghurt containers around the room
+- Small rubbish items and materials left over from whakamātaus go into the yoghurt containers around the room
 - __No solid materials are to go down the sink__
 - __Stations nearest each sink are responsible for keeping it clean__

 ---

-## Finishing an Experiment
+## Finishing an Whakamātau

-After finishing an experiment it is important to make sure the equipment is __clean__ and placed __neatly__ into the tray for the next class.
+After finishing an whakamātau it is important to make sure the equipment is __clean__ and placed __neatly__ into the tray for the next class.

 You __must__ clean the gear you have used before placing it in the tray.